anirudhviswanath2001/ClassicMNIST/README.md

 # ClassicMNIST

 This project implements a machine learning model using the K-Nearest Neighbors (KNN) algorithm to classify handwritten digits from the MNIST dataset.
-The model achieves an accuracy of **97.54%** on the test set.
+Shifting the pixels of the image left,right,up,down using data augmentation,The model achieves an accuracy of **97.54%** on the test set.

 ## Table of Contents
 - [Introduction](#introduction)